 Pre- and Post-Testing

-A learner's IVA+ Plus test may indicate that Play Attention and/or The Listening Program would be beneficial to pursue before Interactive Metronome training.
-Support implementing both is available through the McNatt Learning Center, Inc.
+Pretesting often includes an IVA+ Plus test, which measures ability to achieve, sustain, and switch between visual and auditory focus.
+A learner’s IVA+ Plus test may indicate that EEG biofeedback and/or The Listening Program would be beneficial to pursue before Interactive Metronome training.
+We refer out for the former, when needed.

-If a learner's IVA+ Plus scores suggest (s)he can succeed at a round of Interactive Metronome training, we will look for three tendencies on the Interactive Metronome LFA:
+Pretesting always includes the Interactive Metronome Long Form Assessment (LFA), which measures how close to a metronome beat a learner can consistently respond.
+If a learner’s IVA+ Plus scores suggest (s)he can succeed with Interactive Metronome training, we will look for three tendencies on the Interactive Metronome LFA:

 1. Responses on the LFA that average more than 70 milliseconds (ms) off beat, suggesting difficulties with timing.